maxkadel/opinionated-rails/README.md

     * Go to https://codeclimate.com/repos/YOUR_REPO_ID_HERE/settings/test_reporter and copy your application's Test Reporter ID
     * Go to the project settings on CircleCI and add a new environment variable `CC_TEST_REPORTER_ID` and for the value put the Test Reporter ID you copied in the previous step.
     * Go to https://codeclimate.com/github/YOUR_GH_ORGANIZATION_HERE/YOUR_APP_NAME_HERE/badges#test-coverage-markdown Replace the badges in this readme with those (the CircleCI ones should have been taken care of with the copy-paste steps above)
+* Follow the instructions for running in development, from the gem bundle step
 * If you want to use Heroku for deploys, run
 ```bash
 heroku create